-- (2) The mine operator shall pump cement slurry down the well to form a plug which runs from the original arrowset packer installed just above the "kick off point" in the well to 400 feet below the Pittsburgh #8 coal seam.
+(2) The mine operator shall pump cement slurry down the well to form a plug which runs from the original arrowset packer installed just above the "kick off point" in the well to 400 feet below the coal seam.
 The cement will be placed in the well under a pressure of at least 200 pounds per square inch.
-The mine operator shall pump expanding cement slurry down the well to form a plug which runs from 400 feet below the Pittsburgh #8 coal seam to the surface.
-The District Manager can modify the cementing plan based on his judgment due to the geological strata or the pressure within the well. - (3) The mine operator shall embed steel turnings or other small magnetic particles in the top of the cement near the surface to serve as a permanent magnetic monument of the well.
+The mine operator shall pump expanding cement slurry down the well to form a plug which runs from 400 feet below the coal seam to the surface.
+The District Manager can modify the cementing plan based on the geological strata or the pressure within the well.

+(3) The mine operator shall embed steel turnings or other small magnetic particles in the top of the cement near the surface to serve as a permanent magnetic monument of the well.
 In the alternative, a 4-inch or larger diameter casing, set in cement, shall extend at least 36 inches above the ground level with the API well number engraved or welded on the casing.
 When the hole cannot be marked with a physical monument (e.g., prime farmland), high-resolution GPS coordinates (one-half meter resolution) are required.

-(d) The petitioner proposes to use the following alternate procedures for preparing and plugging or replugging the Ester Clark IH and 3H Gas Wells.
+(d) The following alternate procedures shall be followed for preparing and plugging or re-plugging the Jones 2H and 3H gas wells:

-(1) If it is not possible to remove all of the casing, the mine operator shall notify the District Manager before any other work is performed.
+(1) If it is not possible to remove all the casing, the mine operator shall notify the District Manager before any other work is performed.

-(2) If the well cannot be cleaned out or the casing removed, the mine operator shall prepare the well as described below from the surface to at least 400 feet below the base of the Pittsburgh #8 coal seam, unless the District Manager requires cleaning out and removal of casing to a greater depth based on his judgement as to what is required due to geological strata or the pressure within the well.
+(2) If the well cannot be cleaned out or the casing removed, the mine operator shall prepare the well from the surface to at least 400 feet below the base of the coal seam, unless the District Manager requires cleaning out and removal of casing to a greater depth based on the geological strata or the pressure within the well.

-(3) If the casing cannot be removed from the total depth, the well must be filled with cement from the lowest possible depth to 400 feet below the still apply; or

-Pittsburgh #8 coal seam, and the other applicable provisions in this petition
+(3) If the casing cannot be removed from the total depth, the well shall be filled with cement from the lowest possible depth to 400 feet below the coal seam, and the other applicable provisions in the PDO shall apply.

-(4) If the casing cannot be removed, the casing shall be perforated from 400 feet below the Pittsburgh #8 coal seam, the annuli shall be cemented or otherwise filled, and the other applicable provisions in this petition still apply.
+(4) If the casing cannot be removed, the casing shall be perforated from 400 feet below the coal seam, the annuli shall be cemented or otherwise filled, and the other applicable provisions in the PDO shall apply.

-(5) If the casing cannot be removed, the casing must be cut, milled, perforated, or ripped at sufficient intervals to facilitate the removal of any remaining casing in the coal seam by the mining equipment.
+(5) If the casing cannot be removed, the casing shall be cut, milled, perforated, or ripped at sufficient intervals to facilitate the removal of any remaining casing in the coal seam by the mining equipment.
 Any casing which remains shall be cut, perforated, or ripped to permit the injection of cement into voids within and around the well.
-All casing remaining at the Pittsburgh #8 coal seam shall be cut, perforated, or ripped at least every 5 feet from 10 feet below the coal seam to 10 feet above the
+All casing remaining at the coal seam shall be cut, perforated, or ripped at least every 5 feet from 10 feet below the coal seam to 10 feet above the coal seam

-(6) If the mine operator, using a casing bond log, can demonstrate to the District Manager's satisfaction that all annuli in the well are already adequately sealed with cement, the mine operator will not be required to perforate or rip the casing for that particular well.
-When multiple casing and tubing strings are present in the coal horizon(s), any casing which remains shall be ripped or perforated and filled with expanding cement as indicated above.
-An acceptable casing bond log for each casing and tubing string is needed if used in lieu of ripping or perforating multiple strings.
+(6) If the mine operator, using a casing bond log, can demonstrate to the District Manager's satisfaction that all annuli in the well are already adequately sealed with cement, the mine operator shall not be required to perforate or rip the casing for that particular well.
+When multiple casing and tubing strings are present in the coal horizon(s), any remaining casing shall be ripped or perforated and filled with expanding cement as indicated above.
+An acceptable casing bond log for each casing and tubing string can be used in lieu of ripping or perforating multiple strings.

-(e) The petitioner proposed to use the following mandatory procedures when mining within a 100-foot diameter barrier around the Esther Clark 1H and
+(e) The following mandatory procedures shall be followed when mining within a 100-foot diameter barrier around the Jones 2H and 3H gas wells